cognitedata/cognite-grafana-datasource/instructions.md

 5. To set up CDF, do the following:

 Go to "Configuration" click Data Sources, then Add data source, and choose Cognite Data Fusion as "Type".
-Give the data source a name, provide the name of the project and your API key.
+Give the data source a name, provide the name of the project and your OAuth credentials.

 ![Configuration](./images/image9.png)